 A planning scheme amendment is a change to our planning scheme.
 It can involve a change to the zoning or overlay maps or a change to the written part of the planning scheme which sets out the planning rules for use and development of land.

-A planning scheme amendment can take about 6 months.
+A planning scheme amendment can take about 8 to 10 months.

 Requesting an amendment